keshav155/CivicConnect/README.md

 [@ Quoc Thing Mai](mailto:qtmai@deakin.edu.au)
 <br />
 - Developing the forum screen and connecting it with the back-end of the application with a nested collection
+- Developing Discussion Forrum collection in firestore and user persona

 [@ Wei Neng Chu](mailto:wnchu@deakin.edu.au)
 <br />